google/syzkaller/docs/syscall_descriptions.md

 The description of the syntax can be found [here](syscall_descriptions_syntax.md).

-If the subsystem is present in the mainline kernel, add the new txt file to `extract.sh` file and run `make extract LINUX=$KSRC` with `$KSRC` set to the location of a kernel source tree.
+If the subsystem is present in the mainline kernel, add the new txt file to `sys/extract.sh` file and run `make extract LINUX=$KSRC` with `$KSRC` set to the location of a kernel source tree.
 This will generate const files.
 Not, that this will overwrite `.config` file you have in `$KSRC`.